ADA-GWU/guidedresearchproject-Fatullayeva25/README.md

 ORB performs as well as SIFT on the task of feature detection (and is better than SURF) while being almost two orders of magnitude faster.
 ORB builds on the well-known FAST keypoint detector and the BRIEF descriptor.
 Both of these techniques are attractive because of their good performance and low cost.

+### Terms
+**Keypoint:** A keypoint refers to a small and distinct area within an image that possesses unique characteristics.
+These areas often correspond to corners or points where there is a noticeable and abrupt change in pixel values, typically from light to dark or vice versa.
+Keypoints serve as recognizable landmarks that can be used for various computer vision tasks, such as image matching, object detection, or tracking.

+**Descriptors:** Descriptors are algorithms or methods that take an image as input and generate feature descriptors or feature vectors as output.
+Feature descriptors are numerical representations that encapsulate essential information about a specific feature in the image.
+They act as a digital "fingerprint" that captures the distinct properties of the feature, making it distinguishable from others.
+An ideal feature descriptor is designed to be invariant to transformations in the image, ensuring that the same feature can be identified even if the image undergoes changes like rotation, scaling, or illumination variations.